Dominic Cianciarulo

-Dominic Cianciarulo (born March 3, 1986 in DeLand, Florida) is a retired American soccer midfielder.
+Dominic Cianciarulo (born March 3, 1986) is an American retired soccer midfielder.

 Cianciarulo attended DeLand High School where he was an All State soccer player.
-He then attended Furman University, playing on the men’s soccer team from 2004 to 2007.
+He then attended Furman University, playing on the men's soccer team from 2004 to 2007.
 In 2005, he played the collegiate off season with the Central Florida Kraze in the fourth division Premier Development League and in 2007 with the Carolina Dynamo.
 On April 10, 2008, he signed with the Charleston Battery of the USL First Division.